grain-lang/grain-lang.org/src/intro.md

 ## Getting additional help

 If something isn't making sense or you have more questions, reach out in the `#support` channel on the [Grain Discord server](https://discord.com/invite/grain-lang).
 There are a bunch of friendly folks happy to help out!

+## Improving the docs

+Everything you see in the docs is completely open source and editable!
+If you think something could be explained more clearly or that some additional information could be helpful, we happily welcome pull requests.
+The "Edit on GitHub" buttons on each page will take you directly to where the changes would need to be made, and you can contribute without even leaving your browser!